Weidel celebrates Trump and Putin - and shows how dangerous the AfD really is!!

 Independent – Critical – For Everyone

-Thank you for making independent journalism possible.
+Thank you for making our independent work possible.